adamschwartz/web.scraper.workers.dev/README.md

 If at least `url` and `selector` are set, the response value will always be JSON.

 If only one node is found on the page matching the `selector`, the result will be a string.
-If more than one node is found, the result will an array of strings.
+If more than one node is found, the result will be an array of strings.

 If an `attr` is provided, the result will be a string matching only the first node found which has a non-empty value for that HTML attribute.